flemay/3musketeers/GUIDELINES.md

 #### Target clean

 A target `clean` could also be used to remove the containers and the Docker network created with Compose.
 It could remove files and folders too.
+A pipeline would maybe contain a stage clean or call clean after `test` for instance: `$ make test clean`

 ### Pipeline targets